 - A manufacturing company executive in an investigation by the Department of Justice.

-- An e-commerce company in connection with its compliance program and internal controls.
+- An African e-commerce company in connection with an internal investigation and advising on its compliance program and internal controls.

 - An insurance executive in investigations by the Department of Justice and Securities and Exchange Commission, as well as civil litigation, related to reinsurance.